Switzerland - Central Authority (Art. 2) and practical information

 Presence of judicial personnel at the execution of the Letter of Request (Art.
 8):

-Yes, prior authorisation required (declaration of applicability).
+Yes, prior authorisation required (see declaration of applicability and competent authority).

 Privileges and duties existing under the law of States other than the State of origin and the State of execution (Art.
 11):